Updated on April 15th, 2020

 What are the symptoms of COVID-19?

 Early symptoms may be hard to distinguish from a typical cold.
 Sore throat, cough and/or runny nose.
 Some people describe abdominal pain and some have loose bowels.
+Loss of the sense of smell or taste has recently been noted as a relatively frequent symptom.
 These early symptoms may or may not be associated with a fever.
 It seems likely that the majority settle and it is probable that many cases are never diagnosed.

 In some cases, typically after an interval of 1-2 weeks individuals develop an increase in cough and shortness of breath.
 This may be associated with aching muscles or body aches and fever.
 These are important symptoms and require medical assessment and often need specialist assessment and possible treatment.